West End Providence

 Take in a bit of history with a visit to Dexter Park and the grounds of the Cranston Street Armory, once home to numerous military battalions, then mounted commands and, later, the Rhode Island National Guard.
 The Armory is located at a massive nine-acre park with ball fields, a playground, new bocce courts and chess tables.
 Seasonal events include a community farmers market, children’s chess workshops, concerts in the park, live theater performances, and a beer garden.

-The West End's landscape includes impressive Victorian-era mansions Barnaby Castle and Prentiss Mansion, which can be toured annually during WBNA’s tour of historic homes.
+The West End's landscape includes impressive Victorian-era mansions Barnaby Castle (linked to a notorious 1800s legal case) and Prentiss Mansion, which can be toured annually during WBNA’s tour of historic homes.
+The Wedding Cake House features intricate architecture sure to leave your sweet tooth aching.

 West Side Historic Walking Tour